-When I am working with clients in my online Financial Renovation Course, the #1 area where they are overspending is on their food budget.
+When I am working with clients in my online Flip Your Debt Course, the #1 area where they are overspending is on their food budget.
 American’s spend an average of $1,100 at the grocery store per month.
 This was not only an expense stealing from my retirement but my overall household budget as well.
 When I first started budgeting, I took our grocery bill from $1,000 per month down to $200 per month.
-I fed my family on this amount for three years, and eventually increased our grocery budget up to $125 per week when our family grew to four children.
+I fed my family on this amount for three years before increasing it to $125 per week when our family grew.

 If you found a way to save $400 per month on your groceries and instead put that money into a retirement account earning 6%, you would have an additional $401,806 in your retirement account in 30 years!

 4.)
 Student Loan Payments

-The average class of 2016 college graduate has $37,172 in student loans and pays an average of 6% interest on that loan.
+The average class of 2020 college graduate has $32,731 in student loans with approximately 6% interest on that loan.

 Credible.com reports that their borrowers who re-finance through them and chose a loan with a shorter repayment term ended up reducing their interest rate by 1.71%.
 They will end up paying an average of $18,668 less over the life of their new loan, as well as paying it off 59 months quicker.